mbrandau/carriage-return/README.md

   await delay(1000);

-  // Overrides "I'm not gonna be visible" and prints "Nice one" with a newline cr.end('That\'s it.');
+  // Prints "That's it." with a newline cr.end('That\'s it.');
 }
 test();